misiektoja/instagram_monitor/docs/setup-and-first-run.md

 How much Instagram Monitor can see depends on the target and on the login you give it:

 1. A public target can be monitored with no login at all, in [No-Login Mode](configuration.md#no-login-mode-no-session-login).
 Posts, bio and follower counts are visible, follower and following lists are not.
-2. Stories, reels and named follower changes need a session account, in [Logged-In Mode](configuration.md#logged-in-mode-with-session-login).
+2. Stories, reels and named follower / following changes need a session account, in [Logged-In Mode](configuration.md#logged-in-mode-with-session-login).
 3. A private target needs a session account that already follows it.
 Send and get the follow request accepted before the first run.

 Logged-in monitoring can trigger a security challenge or a suspension, so use a separate Instagram account if losing access to your main one would be unacceptable.
 The setup wizard asks which login you want and saves the choice.
 See the [risk reduction guide](anti-detection.md).